ClementRepository/TerraformforAbsoluteBeginners/README.md

 - How to reference information from different Terraform files
 - Master the commands necessary to initialize the EC2 instance, as well as deleting it

+## Project 11: Kubernetes and Docker Install
+You will learn:
+- How to install and set up Kubernetes and Docker

+## Project 12: Kubernetes EKS Cluster Set Up
+You will learn:
+- How to utilize Terraform to create an EKS Cluster
+- How to use different Kubernetes commands to configure and monitor containers and pods
+- About the different YAML files that Kubernetes can use to manage resources

 # Prerequisite downloads/installs
 If you do not have a Github account to clone the repository, Project 7 has relevant info on how to do so.